openziti/edge/doc/breaking-changes-0.7.md

 ### Edge Router Access
 When a service is dialed or bound, which edge routers will be returned?

-  * If the service edgeRouterRoles are NOT set, then it will the set of edge routers that the dialing/binding identity has access to
+  * If the service edgeRouterRoles are NOT set, then it will be the set of edge routers to which the dialing/binding identity has access
-  * If the service edgeRouterRoles ARE set, then the it will be the intersection of the edge routers that the service has access to and the edge routers that the identity has access to
+  * If the service edgeRouterRoles ARE set, then it will be the intersection of the edge routers to which the service has access and the set of edge routers to which the identity has access

 ### Cluster Removal and Migration
 The `/clusters` endpoint has been removed.
 The bbolt schema version has been bumped to 2.
 If starting a fresh controller no action will be taken.
 However, if coming from an existing 0.6 or earlier bbolt database, the following will be done: